How to Install a Dryer Vent in a Tight Space

 Where space is limited, an adjustable offset dryer vent is used.
 It's also called a periscope dryer vent.
 Offset vents allow the dryer to be installed closer to the wall than a typical basement installation, using a 90-degree, 4-inch duct elbow on the dryer's discharge vent.
 (Some models allow a 3-inch clearance from the dryer to the wall.)
 It also allows the dryer to be connected to a fixed vent connection in the wall, since it allows both an offset adjustment and a height adjustment in the vent connection duct.

 Measure the offset distance between the center of the dryer discharge vent and the center of the wall vent to which you need to connect.

 Purchase the appropriate sized offset dryer vent kit.
 You should buy the smallest sized kit that will work.

 Seal Gaps With Foil Duct Tape

-- Once set to correct location, affix in place by using HVAC aluminum foil tape to seal the open joints and lock the sliding duct into position.
-Do not use standard duct tape, which quickly dries out and fails to seal the joint.
-A tight seal is critical, because, with a gas dry, the vent exhausts not only lint and air, but also... carries deadly carbon monoxide gases to the outdoors.
+Once set to the correct location, affix the ends in place by using HVAC aluminum foil tape to seal the open joints and lock the sliding duct into position.
+(Do not use standard duct tape, which quickly dries out and fails to seal the joint.)
+A tight seal is critical because, with a gas dryer, the vent exhausts not only lint and air but also carries deadly carbon monoxide gas to the outdoors.